ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 ```
 git status
 ```
-> On branch master
+> On branch main
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.
 >
 >Untracked files:
 >  (use "git add <file>..." to include in what will be committed)